u1i/caleidoscoop/README.md

 ## What can you do with this?

-You can easily build a kiosk display system with this to show videos and images dynamically on the big screen.
+Caleidoscoop can be your kiosk display system, where you show videos and images dynamically on the big screen.
 Or, how about having all the students in your classroom look at the same material the moment you want them to?
-You might even use Caleidoscoop to do web presentations for large, distriburted audiences!
+You might even use Caleidoscoop to do web presentations for large, distributed audiences!

 ## How it works